 |

-and renewable energy are devolved.
-This can lead
+energy are devolved.
+This can lead to some confusion

-arrangements by UK regulators.
-There is a UK market
+UK regulators.
+There is a UK market for energy

 Yes